 The Arkansas Governor’s Commission on People with Disabilities (AGCPD) was established through Act 911 of 1985 to create a program to promote the interests of Arkansans with disabilities.
 Commission members are appointed by the Governor with a majority made up of individuals with disabilities.
-Some of the duties of the AGCPD include advising and assisting the Governor in developing policies that are designed to address the needs of Arkansans with disabilities; working with state agencies and private providers to develop services and supports that assist Arkansans with disabilities; and providing information and referral services to Arkansans with disabilities who are in need of assistance.
+Some of the duties of the AGCPD include advising and assisting the Governor in developing policies that are designed to address the needs of Arkansans with disabilities; working with state agencies and private providers to develop services that support and assist Arkansans with disabilities; and providing information and referral services to Arkansans with disabilities who are in need of assistance.
 For additional information, you may call 800-330-0632 or 501-296-1637 or email Trina.Harris@arkansas.gov.

 Barriers – What To Do Next

 Barriers are obstacles that inhibit, prevent or cause difficulty for equal access to a public or private faculty.
 The Americans with Disability Act and the Rehabilitation Act of 1973, as amended, prohibits barriers for persons with disabilities.
 Here are some sample situations and the laws pertaining to the justification to request the removal of such barriers, thus, creating equal access for all to participate.

 - You desire to enter a department store and there is not a wheelchair-accessible parking space, then you notice there is not a ramp for a person using a wheelchair to enter.
 Title III of the Americans with Disabilities Act (ADA) requires that alternations are readily accessible to the maximum extent feasible.
 An accessible path of travel must be created; the entrance is part of the path of travel.
 Parking is required not only by federal law but by state laws and many local ordinances.
 The size of the parking facility will determine how many “handicap parking spaces” are required.